Get ready to swipe your way to love, thanks to dating apps and sites! Finding your perfect match has never been easier.

-3. Be honest on how you found out
+3. Be honest about how you found out.

-4. Make a decision based on the way he reacts about it
+4. Make a decision based on the way he reacts to it.

-However you told him, whatever you told him here are my suggestions (based on what I’ve learnt, seen and heard) on each possible situation:
+However you told him, whatever you told him here are my suggestions (based on what I’ve learned, seen, and heard) for each possible situation:

-Whether he does it in a passive way, or he straight up puts the ‘blame’ on you.
+Whether he does it passively, or he straight up puts the ‘blame’ on you.
 I have one suggestion for this particular case: kindly leave the relationship.

 You have solid proof, you told him verbally only, and he’s denying it…

-3. He admits, and finds a lame excuse about it.
+– He admits it and finds a lame excuse about it.

-If he does the above, I want you to know that it is not a sign of healthy behavior, and I wouldn’t suggest you to be part of a relationship with such a person.
-For your own good, I’d suggest you leave the relationship.
+It is not a sign of healthy behavior, and I wouldn’t suggest you be part of a relationship with such a person.
+For your good, I’d suggest you leave the relationship.